Secretary Panetta Announces Leon Panetta 2014 Lecture Series Focusing on ‘Learning the Lessons of History: Is the Past Prologue to the Future?’

 Speakers appear before a live theater as well as television audiences.
 During the afternoon of each lecture, the speakers meet with students from the Central Coast and Northern California high schools, colleges and military installations.
 Dates and speakers for 2014 are listed below.

 At the beginning of the season, subscriptions are sold to all four events in the Lecture Series for $360.
-Periodically during the season, single reserved seats become available at a cost of $90 each.
+Frequently during the season, single reserved seats become available at a cost of $90 each.
 Standby tickets are available for each event and sell for $45.
-All lectures are held at the Monterey Conference Center and begin at 7:00 p.m.

 To see a list of past speakers, click here.